Sydney Uni SFC Policies

 Racial discrimination

-Racial discrimination occurs when a person is treated less favourably, or not given the same opportunities, as others in a similar situation, because of their race, the country
+Racial discrimination occurs when a person is treated less favourably, or not given the same opportunities, as others in a similar situation, because of their race, the country where they were born, their ethnic origin or their skin colour.

-because of their race, colour, descent, national origin or ethnic origin, or immigrant status.
-The RDA protects people from racial discrimination in many areas of public life, including employment, education, getting or using services, renting or buying a house or unit, and accessing public places.
 Racial discrimination can occur: Directly, when a person or group is treated less favourably than another person or group in a similar situation because of a personal characteristic protected by law.
 For example, an athlete is harassed and humiliated by other athletes on social media because of their race.

 It is also against the law to treat someone unfavourably because you assume they have a personal characteristic or may have it at some time in the future, or because they have an association with someone who has, or is assumed to have, one of these characteristics.
 For example, calling a player a derogatory name because their family is from a particular ethnic community.